No, Don't Leave Me

 We desire relationships.
 We are emotionally driven for connection.
-Lonesomeness is a feeling of lack, demanding security from attachments.
+Lonesomeness is a feeling of lacking connection, demanding us to seek greater security.
 From the moment of birth (most likely even before) to the grave, we find comfort in others.
 Healthy childhood connections lay the foundation for future secure and healthy attachments.
 Conversely, chaotic childhood relations, fraught with inconsistencies and fear, damage the soul, creating disorganized and destructive emotions that interfere with attachment needs.
-The child with erratic emotional memories will often struggle to bonds throughout his life.
+The child with erratic emotional memories will often struggle with bonds throughout his life.
 Many ignorantly advise, “Don’t be insecure, it ruins relationships.”
 By addressing symptoms rather than underlying causes, we further alienate the sufferer, demanding they change internal mechanisms learned during childhood.
 The conditioned reactions appropriately created a protective chemical reaction to defend against the abnormal external conditions, imprinting emotional patterns that continue to flow into adulthood.

-Those with insecure attachments vigilantly seek signs of impending abandonment, trying to intervene before the loss; the surprises we valiantly look for still knock us flat.
+Those with insecure attachments vigilantly seek signs of impending abandonment and try to intervene before the loss; the surprises they valiantly stand on guard against still knock them flat.
 The young child tempers disappointments by predicting emotional states of his caregiver.
-When dad fumbles his keys at the door, stumbling into the foyer, watch out.
+When dad fumbles his keys at the door and stumbles into the foyer, the child knows to watch out.
 Accurate predictions create security.
 Rollo May discovered through his studies of teenage pregnancy that the children who were openly treated bad, verbally abused without any qualms suffered less anxiety than the children receiving mixed messages of love and abuse.
+(May, 1950)

-Children with chaotic backgrounds survive through adaptation.
-Biologically the brain trims and creates connection appropriate for the environment.
+Children with chaotic backgrounds survive by adapting to their environment.
+Biologically, the brain trims and creates connection appropriate for the environment.
 The child’s environment forms her brain, creating the foundation for felt experience in all future relationships.
-The child’s brain, awash in chemicals, motivates fear of a volatile caregiver; attached to the caregiver for survival, but simultaneously fearful of another damaging blow.
-The conflict complicates attachments without predictable guidelines.
+The child’s brain, awash in chemicals, motivates protective sensitivity to the emotions and behaviors of a volatile caregiver.
+The child lives with the complex demands of being attached to the caregiver for survival while simultaneously fearful of another damaging blow.
+The conflict complicates attachments with scanty predictable guidelines.

-A child in a volatile environment must constantly watch for changes in demeanor—not accurately assessing may be costly.
+A child in a volatile environment must constantly watch for changes in demeanor—faulty assessments may be costly.
 For these children, hyper-situational awareness is a natural adaptation.
 Yet as an adult, this vigilance interferes with healthy trust.
-The constant vigilance frustrates the loving partner.
+The constant vigilance frustrates a loving partner.
 The onslaught of accusations undermines his needs for appreciation.
 Partnerships develop with trust—a character trait often undeveloped in volatile homes.
 Instead of inner strength, these adults now need constant reassurance.

 The jealousies spurred by insecurity interrupts developing new attachments, creating drama instead of quiet moments of bonding.
 The partner’s voiced commitment is constantly scrutinized for sincerity.
-The challenging eventually damages communication; the partner doubts her own value, gaslighted into accepting the tainted views.
-Even in these relationships there is hope that trust can be forged.
+The barrage challenging sincerity eventually damages communication; the partner doubts her own value, gaslighted into accepting tainted views.
+Even in these relationships there is hope, trust can still be forged.
 Outside professional help may be required; but with patience and love, two dedicated partners can work through the demons and experience the joys of intimacy.

-Patterns imprinted on our young minds outwardly express themselves in adulthood.
+Patterns imprinted on young minds outwardly express themselves in adulthood.
 Our learned attachment style attracts or repels potential partners.
-The more salient the associated behaviors, the more limiting our partner selection becomes.
+The more salient the associated behaviors, the more limiting partner selection becomes.
 Some insecurity, cloaked in secrecy, remain hidden until bonds of connection begin to form.
-While some fear screams loudly and is evident during the early first stages of connection.
-The twelve missed phone calls while you were in the shower is a hint.
-The subtle cues or desperate clinging invite givers and abusers into our shaky lives.
+While other fears scream loudly, evident to pursuers during the early first stages of connection.
+The twelve missed phone calls while you were in the shower should be a hint to a partner with underlying fears and greater needs.
+The subtle cues and desperate clinging invite givers and abusers into the shaky lives of the insecure.

+Another common relationship for the insecure is with the abuser.
+The insecure stumble into harmful relationships more often than the secure.
+Sometimes stupid luck or more likely the design of a manipulative other seeking someone to exploit.
+The manipulator feasts on the insecurities, skillfully using them, escalating the trauma by extracting life out of the present.
+The manipulators are sick too; but the smugness of their brutality seldom solicits compassion.
+The manipulators’ hurtful behaviors evolve from their brutal of neglected pasts.
 A young child doesn’t simply decide to be isolated and mean.
-But for a host of biological and social reasons he becomes a tyrant willing to hurt.
-The painful collision happens too often; the insecure finds the narcissist.
-Domestic Violence often accompanies these volatile relationships.
+But for a host of biological and social reasons, the child becomes a tyrant willing to hurt.
+This painful collision between the insecure and the narcissist happens often; the insecure finds momentary salvation in the brazen confidence and quickly commits to the tortuous future.
+Domestic Violence occasionally accompanies these volatile relationships.
 Those most in need of stability stumble into the most volatile relationships.
 Their need to continue with childhood programming to assess moods for danger is solidified in adulthood.
 The adaptive behavior continues, providing measured rewards of safety while living in danger.
 Trust serves no purpose here.

 New relationships deceive, temporarily blinding lovers with powerful feelings—childhood fears subside; often providing the momentary paradise of a loving relationship.
 But patterned responses stubbornly remain, patiently waiting for vulnerability before their triumphant return.
 When fear resurfaces, the momentarily security that was enjoyed magnifies the panic of pending doom.
-It may be lost!
-Fear and love are not traveling companions.
+A great fear the joy may be lost.
+Fear and love are not healthy traveling companions.
 Fear drives manipulations; love invites kindness.
-The closeness enhances beauty or unleashes the demons from the past fearing unpredictable connections.
+The closeness enhances beauty or unleashes demons from the past fearing.